Fixed point theorems for groups acting on non-positively curved manifolds

-\begin {proof}[proof of Theorem \ref {FH}] Suppose towards contradiction that $(\rho ,\mathcal H)$ is an affine isometric fixed point free $G$ action.
+\begin {proof}[Proof of Theorem \ref {FH}] Suppose towards contradiction that $(\rho ,\mathcal H)$ is an affine isometric fixed point free $G$ action.
 Let $q \in \mathcal H$ be a point minimizing $f$.
 For simplicity denote the projections of $q$ on the fixed points spaces $\mathcal H^{G_{i,j}}$ by $x,y,z$.
 Note that since $q$ is minimizing for $f$ we can assume that it is the barycenter of $\{x,y,z\}$ this means $q=\frac {x+y+z} {3}$.
-Note that seen from each vertex, the restriction of the action to the corresponding subgroup is an orthogonal representation.
+The restriction of the action to the corresponding subgroup is equivalent to an orthogonal representation.
 By applying \ref {bbc} three times and summing we obtain:

 (the second inequality follows from the fact that the segment connecting two vertices is fixed by the intersection of the corresponding subgroups).
 However for a barycenter point in an Euclidean triangle this is impossible.
-Indeed it is well known that the barycenter lyes on the intersection of the medians.
+Indeed it is well known that the barycenter lies on the intersection of the medians.
 The barycenter divides each median segment into two subsegments.
 The first connects the barycenter to the vertex and is twice as long as the second which connects the barycenter to the middle of the opposite side.
 In general the segment connecting the barycenter to the middle of the side is longer than the distance from the barycenter to that side.
-We have then that if $q$ is the barycenter of any triangle$\{x,y,z\}$ then:
+We have then:

 (and same for the other vertices.)
 This gives a contradiction and the statement is proved. \end {proof}